Interim Director of the Environmental and Energy Law Program, Visiting Associate Professor of Law

-Lin Harmon-Walker recently joined GW Law as Interim Director of the Environmental and Energy Law Program and Visiting Associate Professor of Law.
-In this role, she oversees GW Law’s outstanding programs and courses, advises graduate student research and writing in cutting-edge topics, creates partnerships, collaborates on and hosts conferences and events, and speaks and writes on global and comparative environmental law issues.
+Lin Harmon-Walker joined GW Law as Interim Director of the Environmental and Energy Law Program and Visiting Associate Professor of Law in Fall 2020.
+In this role, she oversees GW Law’s outstanding environmental law programs and courses, advises graduate student research and writing in cutting-edge topics, creates partnerships, collaborates on and hosts conferences and events, and speaks and writes on global and comparative environmental law issues.
 She also advises the Journal of Energy and Environmental Law.

-Professor Harmon-Walker’s career has encompassed law practice, where she handled environmental insurance defense and coverage cases; nonprofit organization leadership as executive director of Friends of Trees, Oregon Mediation Association, and Greater Portland Sustainability Education Network; and academic management and teaching at top-ranked environmental law programs: Lewis & Clark Law School, where she as Director of Graduate Programs in Environmental and Natural Resources Law, and Pace Law School, where she was Assistant Dean for the Environmental Law Program.
+Professor Harmon-Walker’s career has encompassed law practice, where she handled environmental insurance defense and coverage cases; nonprofit organization leadership as executive director of Friends of Trees, Oregon Mediation Association, and Greater Portland Sustainability Education Network; and academic management and teaching at top-ranked environmental law programs: Lewis & Clark Law School, where she served as Director of Graduate Programs in Environmental and Natural Resources Law, and Pace Law School, now Elisabeth Haub School of Law at Pace University, where she served as Assistant Dean for the Environmental Law Program.

 Her community service has included chairing the American Bar Association (ABA) Section of Environment, Energy, and Resources Endangered Species Committee, active service on the ABA Competitions Committee and in Association of American Law School Environmental and Natural Resources sections, serving as a Commissioner on the Sustainable Portland Commission, helping establish Oregon State Bar’s Sustainable Future Section, and serving as Policies and Procedures chair for the national Alliance for Community Trees.